 If you thought having a new credit account every time is a good thing, you should have changed your mindset as early as yesterday.
 You should not be a victim of every credit card company that comes up with their amazing offers.
 Opening too many accounts within a short period will always bring your business credit scores down whether you like it or not.
 How does it do that?
 First of all, it shortens your average account age by negatively impacting on your older accounts.

 On the other hand, many inquiries will be made to the new accounts and this can equally affect your credit score negatively.
 To avoid the temptation of signing up for new credit accounts, you can mark any card offers as trash or spam so that you never be tempted to read them at any time.

 Taking Too Long to Shop for the Best Rate

-Many business owners usually prefer taking a long time when shopping for mortgage loans, auto loans, business loans and many others.
+Many business owners usually prefer taking a long time when shopping for mortgage loans, auto loans, business loans, and many others.
 However, shopping for too long will be costly to your business since it lowers your credit score.
 This means that whether you are shopping for a mortgage, student loan or even auto loan, you are supposed to do it within a shorter period of time.
 This is because any hard inquiries made on your account for a period longer than 30 days will affect your score.
-Our advice is, if you are going to shop for the best rate, take a shorter period of time.
+Our advice is if you are going to shop for the best rate, take a shorter period of time.

 The above mistakes can really damage your business credit scores if not taken into consideration.
 They may seem to be very easy but it takes a lot of sacrifice to adhere to them.
-Make it a habit and part of your plan to avoid making this costly mistakes that may hurt your business credit scores.
+Make it a habit and part of your plan to avoid making these costly mistakes that may hurt your business credit scores.